Gateways to God: A 20-month Rolling Ridge Certificate Training in Missional Spiritual Direction

 Although there are no specific educational requirements for this training, those who apply should have an active spiritual life, a deep love for all God’s people, strength in purposeful listening, embrace diversity, be in spiritual direction, and have personal time needed for the six retreats and course expectations.
 Note: Rolling Ridge’s “Way Of The Heart” program provides an excellent foundation for “Gateways to God.”

-Course Fee = $4,600 includes course tuition and accommodations (note: books, travel, personal spiritual direction fees, and other incidentals are not included)
+Course Fee = $4,600 includes course tuition, online instruction and accommodations (Note: books, travel, personal spiritual direction fees, and other incidentals are not included.)

-Payments: Half of the total course fee is due one month after acceptance into the program with the balance due by Retreat #1.
-Due to the nature of this course, there are no refunds after the start of the course.
+Due to the nature of this program, there are no refunds after the start of the course.

 Limited scholarships are available.
 Contact Gateways Director for details.